neil-d-patel2/AI-Voice-Recognition-SARG-/extrafolders/eliminating_LLM.md

 1. Having to use another human in this process, when the original goal was to automate it as much as possible.

+'''
+Have a while loop that prompts for plays, append it to play files that can be printed, print gui, then prompt for another play until the game ends.
+'''